scottdurow/power-platform-pro-dev-workshop/Labs/Lab 2 - PCF Components.md

 4. Open [make.powerapps.com](https://make.powerapps.com) and navigate to **Solutions**.
 You should see a temporary solution named **PowerAppTools_samples** in your environment that was created as part of the push process.
 The `ImageGrid` code component will be added to this solution.

 5. We need to add this component to our main solution.
-Open the **Scottish Summit Developer Workshop** solution in **make.powerapps.com**.
+Open the **Power Platform Pro Developer Workshop** solution in **make.powerapps.com**.

 6. Select **Add existing** -> **Developer** -> **Custom control** -> Search for `contoso` -> Select the `contoso_Contoso.ImageGrid` -> **Add**.
    ![Add Custom Control To Solution](./assets/add-custom-control-to-solution.png)